 Coffee and cake at Bewley’s

-After Trinity College it’s just a few minute’s stroll to Grafton Street, one of the most famous streets in Dublin.
-It’s popular for shopping, dining and street entertainers.
-But we’re here for coffee and cake at Bewley’s.
+After Trinity College, it’s just a few minutes stroll to Grafton Street, one of the most famous streets in Dublin.
+It’s popular for shopping, dining and watching buskers and street entertainers, but we’re here for coffee and cake at Bewley’s.

-Think parlour palms, stained glass panels, dark mahogany furniture and the most decadent of pastries.
+Think Art Deco stained glass panels, dark mahogany furniture, lush parlour palms and the most decadent of pastries.
 Bewley’s is a Dublin institution with excellent coffee, fabulous pastries and a wonderful ambience.

 Afternoon Tea Vintage Bus Trip